A good engineering culture attracts engineers and increases their productivity. The best example is with Elon Musk companies.

 I know, some engineers could care less about a company’s mission.
 They just want to race through their 8 to 5 and collect a paycheck.
 Nothing more!

 But, transparency is HUGE when companies want to attract top-tier talent.
-Because top-level engineers have choices.
-And usually, these engineers want more than just money.
-They want to leave a dent in the world and become difference makers for a company.
+Because top-level engineers have choices beyond the influence of money.
+They want to know their work is woven into the heart of a company.

 11. High-quality work is contagious